Reading Le Palmier through Simon Porte Jacquemus’s return to the Musée Picasso

 A precise, almost severe silhouette undone by casual footwear.
 Authority without stiffness.

-A study in restraint: saturated color, minimal cut, maximum presence.
+- The Red Column Dress with Cinched Waist.
+A study in restraint — saturated color, minimal cut, maximum presence.

+- The Polka-Dot Draped Dress.
 Jacquemus’s humor, finally disciplined by proportion.

 Why This Collection Matters

 Fashion is full of designers who reference history.
 Fewer manage to absorb it without being consumed.
-At this stage of his career, Simon Porte Jacquemus is doing something rarer: writing his own.
+At this stage of his career, Simon Porte Jacquemus is doing something rarer — writing his own.

-And perhaps that is the most mature gesture of all.
+Perhaps that’s the most mature gesture of all.

 All images referenced in this post are drawn from Vogue Runway.